Kein/build_your_ue/readme.md

 Plugins/Editor/DataValidation
 ```

-**To add a plugin back,** you simply can copy it back into the `$(EngineSource)\Plugins` and rebuild the targets, if you are working with source build.
-If you are using foreign project and/or `installed build`, copy the engine plugin into project's `Plugins/` folder and rebuild your project.
+**To add a plugin back,** you simply can copy it back into the `$(EngineSource)\Plugins` and rebuild the targets, if you are working with source build. *If you are using a foreign project* and/or `installed build`, copy the engine plugin into **project's** `Plugins/` folder and rebuild your project.
 In 99% cases this will work just fine, but there can be some engine plugins that are hardcoded to only work properly when build inside the Engine space.
 I haven't encountered one yet but keep this in mind when some plugins exhibit weird/unexpected behaviour.

 **Do note** that example projects like `Lyra` will require a wider variety of plugins and often indirectly, i.e. when one plugins or module requires another and it is not immediately obvious.